-The regulations for students enrolled on Research Postgraduate programmes (Masters by Research, MPhil or PhD) start with an overview of each programme type: MA/MSc by Research, MPhil and PhD, PhD by Published Work and MA/MSc by Practice-Based Research, MPhil by Practice, PhD by Practice.
+The regulations for students enrolled on Research Postgraduate programmes (Masters by Research, MPhil or PhD) start with an overview of each programme type: MA/MSc by Research, MPhil and PhD, PhD by Published Work, Professional Doctorate, Doctor of Education and MA/MSc by Practice-Based Research, MPhil by Practice, PhD by Practice.
 They also cover Enrolment, Progression, Supervision, Transfer of Enrolment from MPhil to PhD, Examinations, Examiners and the Thesis.

 University Regulations Leaflet for Undergraduate and Postgraduate Student

 The leaflet below summarises the key elements contained in the University Regulations

 Summary of Changes to the University Regulations 2016-2017